SchmalzHaus logoEasyDriver Stepper Motor Driver

 Version Notes:

-A) No. The voltage rating of the motor DOES NOT MATTER.
+A2) No. The voltage rating of the motor DOES NOT MATTER.
 Really.
 Trust me on this.
+At least to a point.
 You want to run the EasyDriver with as high a voltage as needed for your application.
 Lower voltages produce a lot less heat (on the ED and the motor) but produce lower maximum speed and torque.
 Higher voltages (up to 30V) get you more torque at higher speeds, but your ED will get much hotter.
 You make the decision.
 Also, the higher the input voltage, the greater chance of frying your ED if your motor wires come undone for some reason.
 Most people are perfectly happy running their ED at 12V, and there are tons of power supplies that work great at 12V and are cheap.
+The technical reason for this is that the Easy Driver is acting like a switching power supply.
+It is stepping down the voltage and stepping up the current.
+The coil of the motor is basically like the inductor in a buck converter.
+The chopper circuit switches the coil voltage on and off to maintain a constant current through the coil.

-A) Just turn R16 - the 10K current limit pot.
+A5) Just turn R16 - the 10K current limit pot.
 At one limit, it will tell the driver chip to supply up to 750mA (limited by coil resistance and input voltage) per coil.
 At the other limit, it is 150mA/coil.
-More recent EasyDriver boards have silk screen words MIN and MAX, but I put them on backwards.
-Version v4.4 and above have the MIN/MAX labels correct.
+More recent EasyDriver boards have silk screen words MIN and MAX, but you can not trust them.
+This is because we can never be sure what pot SparkFun uses to build the boards, and some pots are backwards from the others.
+So always measure the voltage at TP1 and use that as your guide for knowing which way is MAX (maximum TP1 voltage) and MIN (minimum TP1 voltage).

 Here's a little drawing on one way to hook up a six wire stepper motor to the EasyDriver.